How to organise a virtual bingo night with friends

-As we head into a second lockdown, many of you will be missing your usual weekend activities.
-Whether pre-lockdown 1.0 you were a clubber, pubber, or a bingo player, winding down at the end of the week is important.
-And with lockdown 2.0, it's especially important.
+Whether you are a clubber, pubber, or a bingo player, winding down at the end of the week is important.
+And if you aren't comfortable with getting out into the world right now, it's especially important.
 Keeping in touch with friends is essential, even if you can't be with them in person.

 So, we thought we’d give Online Bingo readers some tips on how they can organise a fun, social game of bingo online with friends without needing to leave the house!